algorithmiaio/sample-apps/algo-dev-demo/tensorflow-mnist-gpu/README.md

 While the first commit and compile is occuring, this is a good opportunity to introduce where to find the documentation.
 Welcome to the [Developer Center](https://algorithmia.com/developers/) where you can find documentation on [Python algorithm development](https://algorithmia.com/developers/algorithm-development/languages/python/) and the full documentation on [Tensorflow](https://algorithmia.com/developers/model-deployment/tensorflow/).

 ### Pass in user Input
-In the web console, paste in: "{"mnist_images": "data://YOUR_USERNAME/tensorflow_mnist_data/t10k-images-idx3-ubyte.gz", "mnist_labels": "data://YOUR_USERNAME/tensorflow_mnist_data/t10k-labels-idx1-ubyte.gz"}" string.
+In the web console, paste in: `{"mnist_images": "data://YOUR_USERNAME/tensorflow_mnist_data/t10k-images-idx3-ubyte.gz", "mnist_labels": "data://YOUR_USERNAME/tensorflow_mnist_data/t10k-labels-idx1-ubyte.gz"}`

 ## Deploy Your Model
 We'll cover adding your sample I/O, versioning, release notes, and best practices of creating your algorithms.